The modern consumer has many choices when it comes to fulfilling their banking needs.

-With this in mind, how can you as a financial institution stand out from the competition?
+With this in mind, how can any financial institution stand out from the competition?

-The thing is, credit unions, banks, and other financial firms shouldn't just "bank" on the fact that they are geographically convenient or offer the latest technology for their potential client base.
+Brick-and-mortar banks and credit unions, online-only banks, and other financial firms shouldn't just "bank" on the fact that they are geographically convenient or offer the latest technology for their potential client base.

 In severe cases, reputational damage caused by security breaches are often associated with direct costs like hefty fines.

 Clearly, genuinely caring about your brand recognition and public-facing image matters—especially now at such an uncertain time in our country's economy.

 Everyone in your company should be aware of and willing to uphold these ideals.
-Doing so can:

 These technologies should be easily streamlined and intuitively scalable in order to work for large businesses, small businesses, and individual consumers.

 Besides tarnishing your institution's reputation, a breach can threaten the safety and solvency of your clients and shareholders.

 To this end, having a knowledgeable and passionate IT and cybersecurity team in your corner—even on a consulting basis—can be invaluable to your company's long-term success, as well to the privacy and dignity of your customers.

 Integrity specializes in managing risk for financial institutions.
 We have extensive experience working with auditors from many firms, as well as examiners from the OCC and FDIC.
 We also follow guidelines outlined in your financial institution’s due diligence process.
 To learn more about managing risk, please download our complimentary GLBA Compliance Checklist!